MTuel/simple-nvim-config/README.md

 # Simple Neovim Configuration

 This is a basic configuration file for Neovim.
-The goal is to keep it pretty minimal but that may change as time goes on and I use Neovim more and accrue additional plugins.
+It's a work in progress but the goal is to keep it pretty minimal.

 ## Useful Resources: